 The act of learning can be defined as the development of new neural pathways.
 Children develop these pathways extremely rapidly because they are constantly learning new information and developing new skills.

-In order to fuel this rapid development, children need a constant reliable flow of energy for their nervous system.
+In order to fuel this rapid development, children need a constant reliable flow of energy and nutrients for their nervous system.

 The brain’s primary source of fuel is glucose.
 And the brain uses it’s fair share.
 It weighs two percent of our body weight yet uses twenty percent of circulating glucose.